MeKeyCool/presta-deploy/doc/tips_and_good_practices.md

 To abort and get back to the state before "git rebase", run "git rebase --abort".
 ```

-Use case : you want to change an old commit.
+Use case : you want to change an old commit OR you want to add a commit in history after a commit.
 * ```sh
     git rebase --interactive '{commit id}^'
     ```